top of page

-Working together remotely can be a great way for Lauren to help you address horse behaviour problems.
+Working together online can be a great way for me to help you address horse behaviour problems.
 You'll need access to a few things to make the process easier

-a reliable phone connection, or high-speed internet access so that we can meet for an audio only call on Zoom
+A reliable phone connection, or high-speed internet access so that we can meet for a phone call or Zoom meeting (depending on the service).

-a homemade or purpose built camera or smartphone holder or tripod, to make filming yourself and your horse easier
+A homemade or purpose-built camera or smartphone holder or tripod, to make it easier to film your homework sessions with your horse

 and most importantly, a strong willingness to commit to working with your horse in short but frequent sessions in order to achieve results!